Click above for larger graphic. • Original image • Index of Scripture Graphics and posts by Scripture reference

 Receive Sola's Lessons in the Lutheran Confessions by email.
 Write firstname.lastname@example.org with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-Alphabet Soup is a three-unit (seven lessons each) Sunday School series designed for young students in Preschool and Kindergarten.
+Alphabet Soup is a four-unit (seven lessons each) Sunday School series designed for young students in Preschool and Kindergarten.
 Lessons are based on storytelling, rhyme, and pictures, and are suitable for participation by non-readers.
 The flexible lesson plans introduce the youngest believers to the importance and truth of God’s Word.